 “Yeah.
 I guess it is.
 Goodbye Lance.”
 She hung up.

-A couple of weeks later I was kidnapped by some of my buddies from my ship.
+A couple of weeks later I was kidnapped by some buddies from my ship.

 “Goin’ to IB,” he shouted over Welcome to the Jungle. (‘Imperial Beach’ for those who may not have had the opportunity to visit some of the classier environs south of San Diego.)
 One can actually ‘smell’ Tijuana from IB, not an entirely unpleasant smell if the wind is right and it ain’t summertime.